by Holly Bortfeld

-A test such as the CDSA tells you how much yeast, what types and amounts of yeast and (both good and bad) bacteria your child has and offers you information about which pharmaceutical and homeopathic treatments might be the most effective to treat your child’s issues.
+A test such as the CDSA tells you the types and amounts of yeast and bacteria (both good and bad) that are present in your child’s stool, and offers you information about which pharmaceutical and homeopathic treatments might be the most effective to treat your child’s issues.

 Other labs that offer a stool analysis include Doctor’s Data and Metametrix.

-If you only have Medicaid or prefer to use the standard lab testing:
+If you only have Medicaid or prefer to use insurance-covered labs:

-- OAT Test With the exception of gut pathogen metabolites, a regular quantitative organic acid test will tell about most of the other markers on the OAT.
+- OAT test: With the exception of gut pathogen metabolites, a regular quantitative organic acid test will include most of the markers on the OATs offered at specialty labs.

 - For the gut pathogen metabolites, a stool culture, O&P x3, giardia, cryptosporidium will give the bacteria and parasite parts.

 - The only bad part is that no commercial test measures beneficial flora levels.
-One could just use a broad spectrum probiotic, though it is better to focus more on which type of probiotic is low if there is an imbalance.
-The CDSA from Genova Diagnostics does all this and some insurance companies will cover it.
+An alternative would be to use a broad-spectrum probiotic, though it is better to focus on which type of probiotic is low if there is an imbalance.
+The CDSA from Genova Diagnostics measures beneficial flora, and some insurance companies will cover it.
 Call your insurance company to see if they will cover the test.
-The Genova site offers CPT codes to use when calling about coverage.
+The Genova website offers CPT codes to use when calling about coverage.

-- The equivalent of the specialty lab testing can be achieved with 2 pieces – a standard-lab OAT and stool testing.
+- The equivalent of the specialty lab testing can be achieved with two pieces – a standard-lab OAT and stool testing.

 DIETARY CHANGES, i.e. REMOVING CARBOHYDRATES is the true treatment.